IBM/CAST/docs/source/csm-apis/implementing-new-csm-apis.rst

 Python Interfaces
 *****************

 CSM uses Boost.Python to generate the Python interfaces.
-Due to warnings in the Boost.Python header used in CSM at this time Python bindings are only supported when building with the Clang compiler.
 Struct bindings occur automatically when running the ``csmi/include/struct_generator/regenerate_headers.sh`` script.
 Each API type has its own file to which the struct bindings will be placed by the automated script and function bindings will be placed by the developer.

 The following documentation assumes the python bindings are being added to one of the following files:

 +---------------------+-------------------------------------------+-------------------+
 | API Type            | Python Binding File                       | Python Library    |